danielle076/java_advanced/readme.md

 3. Method Overloading + challenge
 4. Switch + challenges
 5. For Statement + challenges
-6. While and Do While
+6. While and Do While + challenges